University of Minnesota Collaborations

-- Cathy Carlson, DVM, PhD, is an internationally recognized veterinary pathologist with extensive experience in evaluating cartilage healing and pathology, knee meniscus, and bone fracture and defect healing.
+- Cathy Carlson, DVM, PhD, is an internationally recognized veterinary pathologist with extensive experience evaluating cartilage healing and pathology, knee meniscus, bone fracture, and defect healing.
 She also has developed numerous animal models to study various musculoskeletal questions.
 She currently is a member of the SBSR Study section of NIAMS.

-- Ferenc Toth, DVM, PhD, is an NIH F-awardee in a post-doctoral position.
-He is an equine surgeon with deep research experience in animal models and who has collaborated contributed to many of the joint CMRR/Orthopaedic Surgery studies.
+- Ferenc Toth, DVM, PhD, is an NIH F-awardee in a postdoctoral position.
+He is an equine surgeon with deep research experience in animal models and has contributed to many of the joint CMRR/Orthopaedic Surgery studies.

 Department of Rehabilitation Medicine

 The mission of the Division of Rehabilitation Science is to discover and disseminate rehabilitation breakthroughs to improve the quality of life and physical well-being of people in Minnesota and throughout the world.
-Below is a list of some of the individuals in the Department of Rehabilitation Medicine who have collaborated with the Department of Orthopaedic Surgery.
+Below is a list of noteworthy individuals in the Department of Rehabilitation Medicine who have collaborated with the Department of Orthopaedic Surgery.

-- Arin Ellingson, PhD, has newly joined the Department of Rehabilitation Medicine after earning his doctoral degree in Biomedical Engineering at UMN, a postdoctoral fellowship at the Mayo Clinic Biomechanics laboratory, and currently an NIH career development K-award.
+- Arin Ellingson, PhD, has newly joined the Department of Rehabilitation Medicine after earning his doctoral degree in biomedical engineering at the University of Minnesota and his postdoctoral fellowship at the Mayo Clinic biomechanics laboratory.
 His areas of expertise and interest include the relation between spinal motion and pain, with particular focus on dynamic biplanar MRI of cervical and lumbar spine motion.
 He also participates in biomechanical evaluation of various soft and hard tissues and orthopaedic constructs.

 - Rebekah Lawrence, PhD is a current K-award fellowship trainee working with Dr. Ludewig to develop dynamic MRI for evaluation of joint disfunction.
 She has extensive clinical and research experience and participates in training grant activities.